0Akise/Orbis/README.md

     .SetSize({400.0f, 200.0f})
     .SetPosition({10.0f, 10.0f})
     .DrawRect({380.0f, 180.0f}, {10.0f, 10.0f}, 0, sf::Color::White);

+UI::ShowDermaList();
+// in main game loop
+UI::Update(window);
+UI::Render(window);
 ```
+- UI Class uses static/singleton pattern, which gives you direct control of how the UI should work.
+- by chaining commands with dots, you can control your Derma components with high customizability.

 ## Install
 add the follwing lines to your project's `CMakeLists.txt`: